iceyang/iocfy-ts/README.md

 The source files are not really loaded when we use `import`.

-To solve this, `iocfy` provide the scanner.
+To solve this, `iocfy` provides the scanner.
 Assuming that your source files in folder `__dirname`, you can use scanner like this:

 ```
-// call scan function before init.
+// Use scan function before init.
 iocfy.scan(__dirname);

 iocfy.init();
 ```

 ## FAQ
-### I got a undefined value hen I use iocfy.get.
+### I got a undefined value when I use iocfy.get.

 Sometimes you may find the @Bean and @Inject are not efficient.
-Because in nodejs process, the decorators work until the source file is loaded.
+In nodejs process, the decorators take effect only  after the source file has been loaded.

 Make sure the files which have @Bean are loaded.
 You can print debug info to see it.
 If the beans were loaded, the debug info would like this: